Learn of Christ

 Acts 17:29-31

-29Forasmuch then as we are the offspring of God, we ought not to think that the Godhead is like unto gold, or silver, or stone, graven by art and man's device.
-30And the times of this ignorance God winked at; but now commandeth all men every where to repent: 31Because he hath appointed a day, in which he will judge the world in righteousness by that man whom he hath ordained; whereof he hath given assurance unto all men, in that he hath raised him from the dead.
+29Forasmuch then as we are the offspring of God, we ought not to think that the Godhead is like unto gold, or silver, or stone, graven by art and man’s device.
+30And the times of this ignorance God winked at; but now commandeth all men every where to repent: 31Because he hath appointed a day, in the which he will judge the world in righteousness by that man whom he hath ordained; whereof he hath given assurance unto all men, in that he hath raised him from the dead.

 Paul calls for metanoia - a turning around, a complete reorientation of mind.
 It is not emotion or sentiment.
 It is a deliberate act of turning from false worship to the true God.
 The Athenians have been ignorant; now they are summoned to know.